History of Jill Biden in Timeline

 October 2024: Unveiling the Upgrade of the White House Public Tour

-In October 2024, Jill Biden unveiled the upgrade of the White House public tour.
+In October 2024, Jill Biden unveiled the upgraded White House public tour.
 The new tour featured digital elements, historical context and insights into the lives of previous presidents and their families.
+The tourists also had a greater access to the White House rooms that were previously closed to the public.
+The tour also accommodates blind tourists.

 December 2024: Conducted final foreign trip as First Lady